Satik64/DeformableSnow2D/README.md

 4. Not absolutely pixel perfect, but this can be probably improved by more complex mesh, but it's not purpose of this simple script :)

 ## Use of example
 You can use my predefined meshes with ready-to-place prefabs. which should working without problems.
-I have one smaller snow, one normal and one long which is fitting the most level scenarious.
+I have one smaller snow and one long which is fitting the most level scenarious.
 You can adjust the diffuse texture, replace with custom material or use it at it is :)

 ## Creating custom meshes
 You can create custom snow mesh very simply, there are just a few things to have in mind: